This document is relevant for: Inf2

 Which AWS chips does NKI support?#

 NKI supports all families of chips included in AWS custom-built machine learning accelerators, Trainium and Inferentia.
-This includes the second generation of NeuronCore-v2 and the following instances: Inf2, Trn1, Trn1n.
+This includes the second generation chips and beyond, available in the following instance types: Inf2, Trn1, Trn1n and Trn2.

-The following AWS Trainium and Inferentia hardware engines are supported: Tensor Engine, Vector Engine, Scalar Engine, and GpSIMD Engine.
-For more details, see the Trainium/Inferentia2 Architecture Guide.
+The following AWS Trainium and Inferentia compute engines are supported: Tensor Engine, Vector Engine, Scalar Engine, and GpSimd Engine.
+For more details, see the NeuronDevice Architecture Guide, and refer to nki.isa APIs to identify which engines are utilized for each instruction.

 What ML Frameworks support NKI kernels?#